paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 Section 4(a) of the Federal Workforce Restructuring Act of 1994, referred to in subsec. (k), is section 4(a) of Pub.
 L. 103–226, which is set out as a note under [section 8331 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8331&num=0&edition=prelim), Government Organization and Employees.

 #### Codification
-Section was formerly classified to section 409a of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 409a of this title](./chapter-015-national-security.md#section-409a) prior to editorial reclassification and renumbering as this section.

 #### Prior Provisions
 A prior section 301 of act July 26, 1947, ch.
 343, title III, 61 Stat.
 507; Apr.
 2, 1949, ch.
 47, § 2, 63 Stat.
 31; Aug.
 10, 1949, ch.
 412, § 10(a), 63 Stat.
 585, was classified to sections 171b and 171c–1 of former Title 5, Executive Departments and Government Officers and Employees, prior to repeal by Pub.
 L. 89–554, § 8(a), Sept.
 6, 1966, 80 Stat.
 632.